Did you happen to record Monty Python’s Flying Circus when it was shown on PBS back in the 1970s?

 (The Flying Saucer, 1964)

-Problems: Since production insisted that someone other than Tinto Brass edit the film, some scenes are rather clumsily put together.
+The rush led to a problem: Since there was no time for Tinto to perform the edit himself, some scenes are rather clumsily put together.
 For instance, the camera zooms in and out on Berruti as he’s climbing the countess’s stairs; obviously this shot was to have been intercut with some other now-missing material.
-And two scenes were re-ordered in a wrong-headed attempt to simplify the narrative.
+Further, two scenes were re-ordered in a wrong-headed attempt to simplify the narrative.
+At least, this is true of the reissue and US versions.

-NOTE ADDED ON 18 APRIL 2009: I think I begin to understand the reasons for some of the above.
-The movie as we see it now is not the movie that audiences saw at the first release.
+Before VHS was invented, though, things happened to this movie, and what we are seeing on our videotapes is not the original, but an after-effect.
 The original review in Variety (weekly edition, Wednesday, 10 February 1965) listed the running time as 93 minutes.
-But the Variety reviewers often saw pre-release editions, which were a bit longer than the final cuts.
-According to the Famous Film B.V. trade catalogue, the release version of The Flying Saucer (as it was listed) had a length of 2.498 meters, or 8,195 feet, for a running time of 91 minutes.
-The only copies of this movie I have ever found run 84 minutes at 24 frames per second.
-So about seven minutes are now missing, and publicity material of the time describes and illustrates sequences that are nowhere to be found anymore.
-Especially maddening is the comical resolution of Vittoria’s tragic story, which is left hanging in the current edition.
+But the Variety reviewers often saw pre-release answer prints, which were a bit longer than the final cuts.
+According to the Famous Film B.V. trade catalogue, the release version of The Flying Saucer (as it was listed) had a length of 2.498 meters, or 8,195 feet, for a running time of 91 minutes (at 24 frames per second).
+The only copies of this movie I have ever found run about 83 minutes 41 seconds at 25 frames per second, or about 7,845 feet, about four minutes short of the original.
+Publicity material from the première described and illustrated sequences that are nowhere to be found anymore.
+Especially maddening is that Vittoria’s tragic story is left hanging — though in the original it had a comical resolution.
 Also cut is what happens to Sergeant Berruti inside the flying saucer.
 I hope that the original version still exists somewhere.
 If you have any idea about where it might be, please write to me.
 Thanks so much!

 The above six images are from scenes missing from the currently available prints and videos of this movie